brunofierro2/BaSP-A2022-Etapa-1/README.md

 ## Week 03
 Started with the responsive of the page, implementing both media queries and flexbox

+## Week 04
+Added some exersises of javascript which includes variables, strings, arrays, if else for and functions

 # Author:
         Bruno Fierro